 Ethical Management

-We have established internal rules and regulations such as “Code of Conduct”, “Ethical Corporate Management Best Practice Principles” and “Implementation Measures for the Whistleblowing System”, which clearly demonstrated our company’s ethical management policy, requiring D-Link itself and its subsidiaries to follow relevant laws and regulations for the overall operating activities, abide by the high standard of professional ethics, avoid engaging in any act of unfair competition, oppose to any form of bribery, and establish appropriate management systems.
-We uphold a zero-tolerance attitude against corruption and shall also continue to actively promote a high-standard business ethical culture.
-Our legal department is responsible for the improvement of operations related to ethical management and reports once a year to the board of directors the execution of the operations.
-The latest annual report was made to the board of directors on November 14th, 2023.
+We have established internal rules and regulations such as “Code of Conduct”, “Ethical Corporate Management Best Practice Principles” and “Implementation Measures for the Whistleblowing System”.
+These clearly demonstrate our company’s commitment to an ethical management policy.
+We require that all activities of the company and its subsidiaries comply with relevant laws and regulations and adhere to high standards of professional ethics.
+We are committed to avoiding unfair competitive practices, opposing any form of bribery, and establishing appropriate management systems.
+We uphold a zero-tolerance policy against corruption and will continue to actively promote a high-standard business ethical culture.
+Training courses are conducted to enhance employees’ awareness of integrity related to business operations, thereby strengthening corporate governance.
+We report to the Board of Directors the execution of ethical management once a year.
+The latest annual report was presented to the Board of Directors on November 13th, 2024.

 Education and Training